diBernardoGroup/Network-model-of-the-COVID-19/README.md

 6. kappa;
 7. kappah;
 8. psi;
+Each one of the listed parameters is an array of 20 elements representing the Italian regions in the following order:
+1. piedmont;
+2. aosta;
+3. lombardy;
+4. trentino;
+5. veneto;
+6. friuli;
+7. liguria;
+8. emilia;
+9. tuscany;
+10. umbria;
+11. marche;
+12. lazio;
+13. abruzzo;
+14. molise;
+15. campania;
+16. apulia;
+17. basilicata;
+18. calabria;
+19. sicily;
+20. sardinia;
+Note that this is the order used to generate the parameters through the identification procedure and must be kept for any parameter generation.
+The simulator then reorder the elepments in alphabetical order to as shown in the plots.
 If one wants to re-run the identification with more updated parameters and use them for simulation one have to override 'Parameters_Italy_ph2.mat' with the new parameters.
 In particular:
 1. v and I0 can be found in the matrix 'parameters_t' (respectively column 1 and 4) created by the script stage3.m;